ms-jpq/docker-home-router/README.md

 I go one step further.
 Everything under `*.<name>.lan` also goes to `<name>`.

 Very useful for reverse proxies.

+#### Port forwarding based on hostname

+Yub, who cares about MAC addresses?
+Not us humans.

+#### Simple split tunneling

+All you need to do is write down the IP ranges on the other side of your tunnel, the image will calculate to use non-overlapping local networks.

 ### COOL, but not that useful